 The Bachelor of Applied Science in Supervision and Management degree program is designed to prepare students for supervisory and management roles and positions within a variety of businesses and industries.
 Students accepted into this program will have the opportunity to continue their education and prepare for advancement opportunities within their field of study.
 The curriculum includes courses that will provide a solid understanding of supervision and management practices that will aid and develop the potential of GMC graduates to be successful in their business environment.
-This program is for students with a non-business/management AAS degree or those that have the requisite technical/occupational coursework in a non-business related field.
+This program is for students with a non-business/management AAS degree (if the student has a completed degree) or those that have the requisite technical/occupational coursework in a non-business- related field.

 The Bachelor of Applied Science in Supply Chain Management and Logistics degree program is designed to prepare students for careers in supply chain management, logistics, and related fields.
 Students accepted into this program will have the opportunity to continue their education and prepare for advancement opportunities within their business field of study.
 The curriculum includes courses that will provide a solid understanding of supply chain management and logistics for today's global business and industry environment.
 The program is designed to aid and develop the potential of GMC graduates to be successful in the field of supply chain management and logistics.
-Students enrolling in this degree program must have a business, management information systems, operations management, supply chain, or logistics related AAS degree or have the requisite technical/occupational coursework in one of those fields.
+For students with a completed degree enrolling in this degree program, the degree must be a business, management information systems, operations management, supply chain, or logistics related AAS degree or contain the requisite technical/occupational coursework in one of those fields.

 Please note: All degree programs are not available at every campus.
-Each degree program has been marked as to availability at the time this catalog was published, but availability can change.
-A student should ask his/her academic advisor about whether a specific degree program is offered on his/her particular GMC campus, since the degree program could have been added or discontinued at that campus.
+Additionally, at some campuses, a combination of course modalities (in-seat, hybrid, remote, and online) may be required in order to complete the degree program.
+A student should ask his/her academic advisor about whether a specific degree program is offered on his/her particular GMC campus, and what course modalities would be necessary to complete the specific program.